MilkyChococo/Sharpness-Aware-Minimization/README.md

 | CIFAR-10     | 84                |

-Based on the knowledge from that paper, we continue learning about variants of SAM that can be applied to solving optimization problems: SSAMF, SSAMD, FriendlySAM, and IMBSAM.
-The source code is implemented in Python using the PyTorch framework and applied with a multivariable function.
+As we can see, SAM works efficiently on various datasets such.
+The source code is implemented in Python using the PyTorch framework and we apply SAM with a multivariable function as well.
+Find out now!

+# Conclusion

+SAM is an effective approach for improving model generalization by reducing the sharpness of loss minima.
+The benefits include:

+Reduced Sharpness: Mitigates model sensitivity to small parameter changes.

+Improved Generalization: Enhances model performance on unseen data.

+Higher Stability: Avoids falling into sharp minima that may lead to overfitting.

+Easy Integration: SAM can be easily combined with existing optimization techniques like SGD or Adam.